5 Most beautiful beaches in Phi Phi islands

 Lo Ba Kao Bay

-Loh Ba Kao Bay is one of my favorite hiking spots on the island, you can reach the bay in about an hour by walking over the Phi Phi Don viewpoint.
+Loh Ba Kao Bay is one of my favorite hiking spots on the island.
+You can reach it in about an hour by trekking over the Phi Phi Don viewpoint — a scenic route with great views.

-The beach is stretched in front of Phi Phi Island Village Beach Resort and there is a small village nearby where you can grab lunch and get stocked up on chilled beers.
-The whole place has a relaxed vibe and is even more laid back (how is that even possible?!) then the rest of the Phi Ph Island.
+The beach stretches out in front of the Phi Phi Island Village Beach Resort, and nearby there’s a small village where you can grab lunch and stock up on chilled beers.
+The whole area has a relaxed, laid-back vibe — even more peaceful than much of the rest of Phi Phi Island.

 How to walk to Phi Phi Island Village?
 Map & Directions HERE